 Alongside the continued coalition-building work that started in 2016, W.A.G.E. began to lay the digital foundation for a new platform to accommodate our growing scope.
 In preparation for the addition of WAGENCY, this new website and an automated system for W.A.G.E.
 Certification were launched in August.

 In October 2017 W.A.G.E. convened another summit, this time at the Institute of Contemporary Arts in London, UK to establish the policy framework for an updated and modular version of Seth Siegelaub’s The Artist’s Reserved Rights Transfer and Sale Agreement on blockchain.
 This closed two-day meeting drew on more than 2 years of research and development, including the W.A.G.E.
 Artists' Resale Rights Working Group (2015), a series of artist discussion groups, as well as long-form interviews with art dealers, art advisors, and collectors.
 Representing W.A.G.E.'s first step beyond the nonprofit sector and conceived as a key component of WAGENCY, the purpose of this project is to reclaim a portion of the surplus of wealth generated by speculation on the unpaid labor of artists; to redistribute this surplus to bring about a more equitable distribution of art’s economy; and to control the conditions under which artists’ work is used.

 In December the 57th edition of the Carnegie International received W.A.G.E.
 Certification, followed in March 2018 by the Institute of Contemporary Art at the University of Pennsylvania, which became the first W.A.G.E.
 Certified museum.
 In June, the second closed Artist's Contract Summit took place at the Institute of Contemporary Arts in London, UK.

-After more than 3 years of research and development, WAGENCY was finally launched on September 18, 2018.
+After more than 3 years of research and development, WAGENCY was launched on September 18, 2018.
 WAGENCY is a certification program and transactional platform that provides artists of varying means with the necessary collective agency to negotiate compensation or withhold content from the nonprofit institutions that contract their labor.
-As a union formation but not a formal union, WAGENCY enlists artists to actively participate in W.A.G.E.'s work, effectively decentralizing W.A.G.E. as an organization and building power for artists as a workforce.
+WAGENCY is also a form of solidarity unionism.
+It enlists the active and direct participation of artists in W.A.G.E.'s work, effectively decentralizing the organization and building power for artists as a workforce.